Alabama officials probe fallen airport sign that killed boy

-BIRMINGHAM, Ala., March 25 The mother of a 10-year-old boy killed by a falling sign at an Alabama airport was in serious condition with her own injuries on Monday, as authorities investigated what caused the accident, in a recently renovated space.
+BIRMINGHAM, Alabama The mother of a 10-year-old boy killed by a falling sign at an Alabama airport was in serious condition with her own injuries on Monday, as authorities investigated what caused the accident, in a recently renovated space.

 Heather Bresette of Overland Park, Kansas, and several of her children were pinned under a flight display sign weighing 300 to 400 pounds (140 to 180 kg) that fell inside the Birmingham-Shuttlesworth International Airport as they traveled home on Friday from a spring break vacation in Florida.